athulraj2002/basic-socket-node/readme.md

-#To start
+# To start

+- npm install
-npm run dev
+- npm run dev

+It will run on port 5000